BBinLiu/Toxic-Comment-Classification/README.md

 A more detailed explaination is in the report.

-If there's any problem opening the interface, please dont't hesitate to contact us at:
+If there's any problem opening the interface, please contact us at:

-Bin Liu - binliu@brandeis.edu
+Bin Liu - binliu@brandeis.edu or
 Shuoge Shen - shuogeshen@brandeis.edu